Jibbedi/react-wizard-primitive/README.md

 > function

 Set this step to be currently active.
-Set hasBeenActivated for all following steps to false.
+Set hasBeenActive for all following steps to false.

 ### moveToStep